 The overall content of your memo should be strategically aimed at achieving the following goal: convincing your target audience about the accuracy of your analysis and, by extension, that your policy recommendations are valid.
 Avoid lengthy digressions and superfluous narration that can distract the reader from understanding the policy problem.
 Note that your target audience is defined in two ways: by the decision-makers who can advocate for or implement change and by individuals and groups most likely impacted by your policy recommendations should they be implemented.

 A policy memo requires clear and simple language that avoids unnecessary jargon and concepts of an academic discipline.
 Do not skip around.
 Use one paragraph to develop one idea or argument and make that idea or argument explicit within the first one or two sentences.
 Your memo should have a straightforward, explicit organizational structure that provides well-explained arguments arranged within a logical sequence of reasoning [think in terms of an if/then logic model--if this policy recommendation, then this action; if this benefit, then this potential cost; if this group is allocated resources, then this group may be excluded].

 The visual impact of your memo affects the reader’s ability to grasp your ideas quickly and easily.
 Include a table of contents and list of figures and charts, if necessary.
 Subdivide the text using clear and descriptive headings to guide the reader.
-Incorporate devices such as capitalization, bold text, and bulleted items but be consistent, and don’t go crazy; the purpose is to facilitate access to specific sections of the paper for successive readings.
+Incorporate devices such as capitalization, bold text, and bulleted items, but be consistent, and don’t go crazy; the purpose is to facilitate access to specific sections of the paper for successive readings.
 If it is difficult to find information in your document, policy makers will not use it.

 Practical and Feasible

 The contents of a policy memo can be organized in a variety of ways.
 Below is a general template adapted from the “Policy Memo Requirements and Guidelines, 2012-2013 edition” published by the Institute for Public Policy Studies at the University of Denver and from suggestions made in the book, A Practical Guide for Policy Analysis: The Eightfold Path to More Effective Problem-Solving [Eugene Bardach.
 4th edition.
 Thousand Oaks, CA: Sage, 2012] .
-Both sources provide useful approaches to writing a policy memo in the event that your professor does not provide specific guidance.
+Both sources provide useful approaches to writing a policy memo in the event your professor does not provide specific guidance.
 Overall, the tone of your writing should be formal but assertive.
 Note that the most important consideration in terms of writing style is professionalism, not creativity.